LuanRT/YouTube.js/src/parser/README.md

   // This will return Maybe[]
 }

-// Or if you want zero typesafety you can use the `array` method. const prop = node.key("contents");
+// Or if you want zero type safety you can use the `array` method. const prop = node.key("contents");
 if (prop.isArray()) {
   const array = prop.array();